-“Connecting artists in need of workspace with unused, uninhabited spaces in Wanju.”
+““Bridging artists in search of workspaces with Wanju’s unused, uninhabited spaces.”

 By Wanju Cultural Center